helske/walker/README.md

 The Markov chain Monte Carlo (MCMC) algorithm uses Hamiltonian Monte Carlo provided by Stan, using a state space representation of the model in order to marginalise over the coefficients for accurate and efficient sampling.
-For non-Gaussian models the MCMC targets approximate marginal posterior based on Gaussian approximation, which is then corrected using sequential Monte Carlo as in [Vihola, Helske, Franks (2018)](https://arxiv.org/abs/1609.02541).
+For non-Gaussian models the MCMC targets approximate marginal posterior based on Gaussian approximation, which is then corrected using importance sampling as in [Vihola, Helske, Franks (2018)](https://arxiv.org/abs/1609.02541).

 See the package [vignette](http://htmlpreview.github.io/?https://github.com/helske/walker/blob/master/walker_html/walker.html) and [documentation manual](https://cran.r-project.org/web/packages/walker/walker.pdf) for details and examples.